 - Name - A readable reference name for you of what the syslog destination is.

 - Hostname - Hostname or IP address of the syslog destination.

 - UDP Port - The syslog UDP port (default is 514).

 - Include 'Pass' Results - Send all results or only the alarm and error results?

 NOTE: Allow Syslog UDP Port Access Be sure your packet filter on the syslog system allows UDP traffic from the Sandfly server or you will not see any syslog data.

-Click the add button and the syslog destination is now active.
+Click the Add Syslog Notification button and the syslog destination is now active.